-We will generally return all original documents to you for safe storage.
-We will scan all documents and will not, generally, keep any hard copies.
-The electronic copies that we keep will be kept for six years.
+Document Retention BladeLaw will generally return all original documents to you for safe storage.
+All documents will be scanned and will not, generally, be kept in hard copy.
+The electronic copies that are kept will be kept for six years.
 You agree that BladeLaw is entitled to retain documents, including those containing your personal information, for this period, in order to protect its own interests.

 Authority to Instruct Experts, Locums, Counsel etc

-If there is a need to instruct experts or other professionals, we will discuss the costs with you. unless there is no cost to you.
-By agreeing to our terms of business, however, you expressly give us permission to act as your agent in providing documents to professionals on a confidential basis in order to establish what help they may be able to provide at what cost and, subject to your instructions on costs where required, to instruct them, on your behalf to provide their services where appropriate.
+If there is a need to instruct experts or other professionals, BladeLaw will discuss the costs with you, unless there is no cost to you.
+By agreeing to these terms of business, however, you expressly give permission for BladeLaw to act as your agent in providing documents to professionals on a confidential basis in order to establish what help they may be able to provide at what cost and, subject to your instructions on costs where required, to instruct them, on your behalf to provide their services where appropriate.

 Tax Advice BladeLaw is unable to provide any advice on tax.
 Most commercial legal advice will affect your tax position and you hereby agree that you will seek independent advice in this respect from a suitably qualified professional as required.

 In the unlikely event that you are unhappy with the service we provide, in the first instance, please contact Alexander May in writing, marking your letter or email "Complaint".
 Should you remain unhappy, you may be entitled to contact the Legal Ombudsman (www.legalombudsman.org.uk).
 This is not available to businesses, large charities or trusts.
-Alternative complaints bodies such as Small Claims Mediation (UK) Ltd (www.small-claims-mediation.co.uk) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
-We do agree to use this service.
+You will lose any right to complain to the Legal Ombudsman if you do not complain within six months.
+Alternative complaints bodies exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
+We do agree to use such services in principle but reserve the right to review the terms of any service that you propose to use.
 You may also be entitled to use the EU Online Dispute Resolution service available at: ec.europa.eu/odr.
 Details of the professional obligations on all solicitors are available at: sra.org.uk/handbook.